Tutorial

 from selva.di import Inject

-from selva.web import controller, get, FromPath
+from selva.web import get, FromPath

 from .repository import GreetingRepository